RoboJackets/constitution/pub/SGA_Constitution.md

 6. After a motion to vote is called and seconded, the present members will each cast one vote for the position being voted on.

-7. The candidate receiving a plurality votes will be elected to the officer position.
+7. The candidate receiving a plurality of votes will be elected to the officer position.
 In the case of a tie vote, the highest­ ranking officer present will cast the deciding vote.

 ****